-Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.
 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.

 5. What Are My Rights?

-Under the GDPR, you have the following rights, which we will always work to uphold:
+Under the Data Protection Legislation, you have the following rights, which we will always work to uphold:

 - The right to access the personal data we hold about you.
 Part 13 will tell you how to do this.